pupilfirst/wd201-scripts/html-forms/delete-todo/README.md

 ## Text

-In this lesson, we will add capability to delete to-do item.
+In this lesson, we will learn how to delete a to-do item.

 We will first add capability to remove an item to our model.
 Edit the `models/todo.js` to have a `remove` method.